 The Wisconsin Regional MATE Competition uses underwater robots, also known as remotely operated vehicles or ROVs, to teach science, technology, engineering and math (STEM) and prepare students for technical careers.
 MATE International created the ROV competition as a way to:

 - Engage students in STEM and expose them to science and technology careers

-- Provide funds, materials, and technical expertise to support student learning provide industry with skilled individuals who can fill workforce needs
+- Provide funds, materials and technical expertise to support student learning and provide industry with skilled individuals who can fill workforce needs

 For additional information please visit the Wisconsin Regional MATE Competition website at wisconsin.materovcompetition.org/